jemgold/figma-js/README.md

 ## Usage

-[Full documentation](http://jongold.github.io/figma-js) is available on the web, and most everything is typed with Typescript.
+[Full documentation](http://jongold.github.io/figma-js) is available on the web and most everything is typed with TypeScript.

 ### Creating a client